avniii1701/MedSafe-AI-Mental-Health-Tracker/README.md

 # MedSafe-AI-Mental-Health-Tracker
 AI Mental Health Sentiment Tracker using NLP

-Note: The demo is hosted on a free cloud server.
+# Note: The demo is hosted on a free cloud server.
 If the page does not load immediately, please wait 30–60 seconds as the server may need to wake up.
-      I also uploaded Demo Video.
+# I also uploaded Demo Video on my Drive See that - Demo Video Link: https://drive.google.com/file/d/1yW3iKS_qSoVqcufeeLmmDXiqUSdJWVG9/view?usp=drive_link

 # MedSafe AI